Friday, March 29, 2013

 Celebrating Holi Festival 2013

 "At the near end of the celebration, some faces look funny with all the colors on their skin.
 Even the colors would take some time to wear off, but the memories would remain forever.
-After all the true significance of Holi is not on the outward expression but it is through unity, freedom, and peace to prevail forever."
+After all, the true significance of Holi is not on the outward expression, but it is through unity, freedom, and peace to prevail forever."

 Celebrating Holi Festival last year was as vibrant as the event today.
 The park is full of people, mostly small children guided by adults.
-The lawn became muddy because of heavy water and the children playing in it.
+The lawn became muddy because of the heavy water and the children playing in it.
 However, the entire day is full of joy and positive spirits.

 At the near end of the celebration, some faces look funny with all the colors on their skin.
 Even the colors would take some time to wear off, but the memories would remain forever.
-After all the true significance of Holi is not on the outward expression but it is through unity, freedom, and peace to prevail forever.
+After all, the true significance of Holi is not on the outward expression, but it is through unity, freedom, and peace to prevail forever.

 © 2013 Del Cusay